 1. Live Close to God and the Celibate’s “Deepest Longings”

 Rev. Dr. Manuel asserts that to be a healthy celibate requires an active, personal prayer life and an active effort to remain mindful of the deepest longings for intimacy with God that prompted the decision to live a celibate life to begin with.
-Much like a married couple must recall what made them fall in love with each other so that they can remember what all the sacrifice of marriage is for, a priest must intentionally recall the longing that drew him to seek God first above all else and translate all other desires through that first and deepest longing.
+Much like a married couple must recall what made them fall in love with each other so that they can remember what all the sacrifice of marriage is for, a priest must intentionally recall the longing that drew him to seek God first above all else and translate all other desires through that first and deepest longing.2.
+Develop Broad and Deep Relationships and Communities of Support.

 The short version is that healthy priests don’t isolate.
 They are involved with their parishioners, and have vibrant relationships with their brother priests.
 Celibacy can’t be a means of hiding from connection from people.
 It has to be a catalyst for pursuing even deeper engagement with people.